 Many people enjoy these cookies at Christmas but they’re tasty all winter long, especially with a cup of hot tea or coffee.
 And the fragrant spice mix will make your house smell so good and feel all nice and cozy while they’re baking.
 Plus, they’re egg free, can be made with or without almonds, and aren’t too sweet.

-For the second batch – the soft and chewy ones – I simply rolled the dough into balls and baked them.
-After letting them cool for a few minutes, I then dusted the tops with powdered sugar.
+To make this version I simply rolled the dough into balls and baked them.
+After letting the cookies cool for a few minutes, I then dusted the tops with powdered sugar.
 They don’t need the powdered sugar but I did like the look on these softer cookies.

 I thought I’d prefer one version over the other but I really can’t decide which one I like better!
-I just asked my husband which one he preferred and he said the exact same thing.
-It’s easy to make both – just divide the dough in half – so that way I don’t have to decide.
+I asked Aaron which one he preferred and he said the exact same thing.
+It’s easy to make both – just divide the dough in half so you can try them both.

 What You Need to Make Speculaas Spice Cookies